brikis98/yevgeniy-brikman-homepage/_posts/2011-07-09-programming-lessons-i-wish-i-knew-when_09.md

 For a long time, I had assumed that my job was to do whatever my boss told me.
 If I got assigned to work on project *X*, then that's *all* I would do.
-If I saw something outside of *X* that I thought the company should be working on, the most I'd do is complain about it at lunch time: "I can't believe we're using technology *foo* instead of *bar*!"
+If I saw something outside of *X* that I thought the company should be working on, the most I'd do is complain about it at lunchtime: "I can't believe we're using technology *foo* instead of *bar*!"

 Then I joined LinkedIn and I started participating in the monthly